Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What issues must be considered when preparing a company for sale?

-In addition to reviewing any applicable legislative, regulatory and exchange requirements, certain factors pertaining to the corporation must also be considered.
-These include whether:
+In addition to reviewing any applicable legislative, regulatory and securities requirements, certain issues pertaining to the target corporation should also be considered and addressed before initiating the sale process, including:

 What tips would you give when negotiating a deal?